 - All species of lilies belong to the genus Lilium, an umbrella category that houses more than 100 species of flower.
 That said, lilies grow in nearly every shape and color!

 - Watch out for imposters: The calla lily and water lily, for example, aren’t really lilies.
 The calla lily is from a genus of flowering plants called (of course) Calla, whereas water lilies belong to the Nymphaeaceae family.
 Learn to spot the difference between lilies and Callas.

-Of course, you don’t need to be an expert on lily facts to enjoy the scent and beauty of lilies – but we can’t deny that here at The Bouqs Co., we appreciate a good trivia lesson on any flower!
+Of course, you don’t need to be an expert on lily facts to enjoy the scent and beauty of lilies.
+We can’t deny that here at The Bouqs Co., we appreciate a good trivia lesson on any flower!
 If these interesting facts about lilies have you feeling as inspired as they have us, don’t hesitate to order a bouquet of lily flowers for an elegant addition to any room.
-When buying flowers online, visit The Bouqs Co. where you can order farm-fresh, long-lasting bouquets.Shop All
+When buying flowers online, visit The Bouqs Co. where you can order stargazer lilies, white rose lilies, and many more lilies and all your favorite farm-fresh blooms.Shop All